michaelgrosner/tribeca/README.md

 ### Grafana + InfluxDB + CollectD

-Tribeca send metrics periodically to [StatsD plugin of CollectD](https://collectd.org/wiki/index.php/Plugin:StatsD) on default port 8125
+Tribeca send metrics periodically to [StatsD plugin of CollectD](https://collectd.org/wiki/index.php/Plugin:StatsD) on default port localhost:8125

-You can setup a Grafana instance with a InfluxDB datasource to read the metrics from CollectD send by Tribeca.
+You can setup a Grafana instance with a InfluxDB datasource to read the metrics from CollectD send by Tribeca like [this guy](https://sonnguyen.ws/monitor-server-with-collectd-influxdb-and-grafana/).

 The metrics send are: